Mike Stone (minors)

 Stone then went on to college to get his physical education degree.
 While at school, he played football.
 In 1982, he was head baseball coach at Northfield Mount Hermon School.

 Graduating from UMass, Mike was head coach at the University of Vermont from 1983-1987, getting his master's degree while there.
 In 1988, he returned to UMass, now as head coach.
-He has gone 561-469-2 in his first 22 seasons there and has won eight Atlantic-10 Conference regular season titles.
+He won almost 700games there, with a record just over .500, and won eight Atlantic-10 Conference regular season titles.
 He was named A-10 Coach of the Year in 1994, 1995 and 1996.

 In 1996, UMass reached 40 wins for the first time ever.